Read configuration from a file Core

 1. Install the package if you haven't already:

-npm install @config-bound/config-bound2.
+npm install @config-bound/core2.
 Pass a FileBind to ConfigBound.createConfig:

-import { ConfigBound, configItem, configSection } from "@config-bound/config-bound";
+import { ConfigBound, configItem, configSection } from "@config-bound/core";

 import { z } from "zod";